HIPAA Business Associate Agreement

 2. Upvio shall implement technical and organisational security measures in accordance with its Information Security Addendum and HIPAA Privacy and Security Policy.

-3. Upvio undertakes to disclose the PHI only to those of its officers, employees, agents, contractors, and direct and indirect sub-contractors to whom, and to the extent to which, such disclosure is necessary for the purposes contemplated under our Agreement or as otherwise reasonably necessary for the provision or receipt of the services under the Master SaaS Terms.
+3. Upvio undertakes to disclose the PHI only to those of its officers, employees, agents, contractors, and direct and indirect sub-contractors to whom, and to the extent to which, such disclosure is necessary for the purposes contemplated under our Annex A or as otherwise reasonably necessary for the provision or receipt of the services under the Master SaaS Terms.

 1. Audit Inspections and Enforcement

-2. The Customer shall only be entitled to carry out the inspection rights contained within clause 10.1 above once in any 12-month period.
+2. The Customer shall only be entitled to carry out the inspection rights contained within clause 9.1 above once in any 12-month period.

 1. Termination